MicrosoftDX/nether/documentation/devsetup.md

 Since this project strives for cross platform compatibility, we support both [Visual Studio Code](https://code.visualstudio.com) and [Visual Studio 2017](https://www.visualstudio.com/vs/).
 When using Visual Studio 2017, any edition (including the free community edition) will suffice.

-These can be installed on your own compute but we suggest using one of the provided Windows Azure VM Images that already contains Visual Studio 2017 and the Azure SDK 2.9.1 or later.
+These can be installed on your own computer, or you can use of the provided Windows Azure VM Images that already contains Visual Studio 2017 and the Azure SDK 2.9.1 or later.

-#### Prequisites
+#### Prerequisites

 **.NET Core**
 Nether is built on top of .NET Core 1.1.
 Make sure you install at least version 1.1 RC4 from [https://github.com/dotnet/core/blob/master/release-notes/download-archive.md](https://github.com/dotnet/core/blob/master/release-notes/download-archive.md).
 This is included in Visual Studio 2017.
 To install on Linux/OSX see the [RC4 release notes](https://github.com/dotnet/core/blob/master/release-notes/rc4-download.md)